Kong/docs.konghq.com/app/_src/gateway/upgrade/in-place.md

 ---
 title: In-place upgrade
+content_type: how-to
+purpose: Learn how to perform an in-place upgrade for Kong Gateway
 ---

+The in-place upgrade strategy is a {{site.base_gateway}} upgrade option, used primarily for traditional mode deployments and for control planes in hybrid mode.
+In comparison to dual-cluster upgrades, the in-place upgrade uses less resources, but causes business downtime.

+This guide refers to the old version as cluster X and the new version as cluster Y.

-The in-place upgrade reuses the existing database and has to shut down the cluster X first and then configure the new cluster Y to point to the database.
+An in-place upgrade reuses the existing database.
+For this upgrade method, you have to shut down cluster X, then configure the new cluster Y to point to the database.

 ![In-place upgrade workflow](/assets/images/products/gateway/upgrade/in-place-upgrade.png)